thatvirtualboy/thatvirtualboy.github.io/_posts/2024/2024-3-12-spring-dream.markdown

 ![Simulator](/assets/images/SpringDream/Spring_Dream_iPhones.png)

-The real device applied a beautiful *blur* to the top, and you can do this too with a quick trick: When applying the wallpaper, simply pinch the image a bit before saving, and you'll notice iOS magically renders a blur effect to the top of the image.
+The real device applied a beautiful *blur* to the top portion of the wallpaper.
+I love how the clock's numbers really pick up the blues and purples, creating a gorgeous blend of color.

+You can do this too with a quick trick: When applying the wallpaper, simply pinch the image a bit before saving, and you'll notice iOS magically renders a blur effect to the top of the image.
 I've highlighted this behavior in this video:

 <video width="840" height="473" controls>
   <source src="/assets/images/SpringDream/spring_wallpaper.mp4" type="video/mp4">